CivicActions/agile-california/README.md

 jquery.

 ## The Explicit RFI Requirements

 a.
+Robert L. Read was assigned as Product Owner with overall responsibility.

+b.
+Team consisted 7 persons in roles: Product Owner, Agile Coach, Technical Architect, Back End Web Designer, Front End Web Designer, and Interaction Designer/User
+Researcher/Usability Tester, and Delivery Manger.
+Engineers also doubled as DevOps engineers.

+c.
+Interviewed 3 actual users, designed wireframes and empathy maps with them, demoed to them, and performed usability testing with one of them.
+d.
+Used:

+1) User Interviews
+2) Personae
+3) Empathy Maps
+4) Wireframes

+e.
+We leveraged Bootstrap as an open-source style selected for this purpose with minimal extenstions.

+f.
+An actual foster parent performed usability testing.
+We used ourselves as additional user testers.

+g.
+Each of the the first 5 sprints involved user feedback that immediately influenced our design.

+h.
+Using responsive open-source technology, we tested with both mobile phones and desktop environments.

+i.
+Used at least five modern (see Note #2) and open-source technologies, regardless of architectural layer (frontend, backend, etc.)

+j.
+Deployed the prototype on an Infrastructure as a Service (Iaas) or Platform as Service (Paas) provider, and indicated which provider they used.

+k.
+Developed automated unit tests for their code

+l.
+Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider.

+m.
+Setup or used configuration management

+n.
+Setup or used continuous monitoring

+o.
+Deployed their software in a container (i.e., utilized operating-system-level virtualization)

+p.
+Provided sufficient documentation to install and run their prototype on another machine

+q.
+Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge

+a.
 Assigned one leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted